 Also, it didn’t really do what Oslo does triumphantly: make you understand why people think the way they do, even if you believe they’re crazy or just plain wrong.
 Oslo keeps you feeling neutral, but passionately so.

 Curiously, when it comes to political theatre, there is a transatlantic division.
 Rogers recons 97 per cent of new American plays are “private”, engaging with the small and intimate; the reverse is true in Britain.
 “It’s a generalisation, but new plays in the USA are inward-looking.
 Both modes can make tremendous theatre, but I’m more partial as a theatregoer to the first.”

 As for the real world, the Middle East continues to be, apart from oil, the opposite of Norway.
 History has played its usual role as the Fool, the supreme and tragic mocker of every plot and plan.
 During and after three rounds of talks in Oslo and the triumphant hand-shake in the presence of Bill Clinton, life on the ground continued as usual.
 Rabin had to close the border with Gaza after Israelis were stabbed by a Palestinian, and Israel launched a week-long bombardment of Lebanon.
 In 1994, an Israeli settler killed thirty Palestinians and the PLO suspended participation in the Oslo Accords.

 Also in 1994, Arafat, Shimon Peres and Rabin were awarded the Nobel Peace Prize.
 In 1995, Rabin was assassinated by an Israeli extremist.
 In 2000, the Second Intifada began.
 Arafat died in 2004.
 Peace lay- and still does- in ruins, but, if art has any say in the matter, not quite.

 Oslo plays the National Theatre now.

-BRYAN APPLEYARD is a theatre critic for The Times.
+BRYAN APPLEYARD is a theatre critic.